godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Mongoose Datasource.md

 ### Sample workflow

 When calling any api function it will be called as `ctx.datasources.mongoose1.<Model_Name>.<Function_Name>` from TS/JS files.
-The arguments to any `Function_Name` are to be passed in two ways:
 <!--
 **1. ** Only the first arg of the function as accepted by the API.
   ```yaml